metal-stack/docs/docs/src/overview/isolated-kubernetes.md

 ## Flavors

 The way kubernetes clusters can be created changed in this perspective.
-There are three different flavors of kubernetes cluster: Internet Access Baseline, Restricted and Forbidden.
+There are three different flavors of kubernetes cluster: Internet Access **Baseline**, **Restricted** and **Forbidden**.
 This results in the following restrictions:

 ### Internet Access Baseline